Naren50-5/InnovAIte_FireFusion_Project/ai-modelling/src/data/bushfire/CAMS-DATASET-README.md

 ## Inputs
 - **'ECMWF/CAMS/NRT'**:  Copernicus Atmospheric Monitoring Service Global Near-Real-time dataset from Google Earth Engine
-- **Victoria boundary**: used to restrict extraction to Vitoria, Australia
+- **Victoria boundary**: used to restrict extraction to Victoria, Australia
 - **5 km grid setup**: data will be exported using a 5 km grid
 - **Date range**: 2018 to 2022